Loading...

 On the creator side the worst outcome is not the one refused deal.
 It's the quiet ones that never get offered because your profile was silently flagged in a sponsor's internal diligence spreadsheet.

-You can see exactly which of these are moving your own brand deal readiness score inside your Zera dashboard โ the breakdown calls out each weak signal individually.
+You can see exactly which of these are moving your own Zera Score inside your Zera dashboard โ the breakdown calls out each weak signal individually.

 Free check.
 Covers audience authenticity, engagement quality, cadence and topic clarity โ the four axes every brand spreadsheet filters on.